Priyonuj/JustChat.priyonujdey/README.md

 # JustChat.priyonujdey
-Simple chat app using React js and firebase
+Simple chat application using React js and firebase